NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

     In the short term:
         - I hope to hone my skills and confidence in coding by entering a mentorship in a structured company (a business orientated company like an accounting and coding business)
         - by doing this I allow myself the time to polish my abilities in coding, gain industry knowledge and grow  in a business that has structured interactive code that does not require a expobant amount of creative thinking but values my ability to put a given proposal together.

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+        To have honed my skills enough to get into the gaming industry and hopefully work remotely, allowing me to work cross-borders.
+        To build my own computer set up.
     - Describe how these align with your interests and skills.
+        I want to be really good at coding and to gain liberation by not having to live in a fixed area

 ### Part 4: Action Plan